-Educating others is obviously a good thing to do.
+Educating others is a good thing to do.
 If you have kids, you have a responsibility to teach them about money and finances.

 But did you know that teaching others will benefit you as well?
 When you teach other people, then you are teaching yourself as well.
-Explaining ideas and concepts to other people and engaging in the natural back and forth will help you gain even more clarity.
+Explaining ideas and concepts to others and engaging in the natural back and forth will help you gain even more clarity.

 Your kids will question you, and you will need to answer them- a perfect way to refine your thinking!
 It will also keep you on your toes!
 Teaching others makes it harder to slip yourself- it is a built-in accountability system!

 Enjoy the Basics

 Learning how to enjoy the basics in life will get you far in life.
 You will save yourself money and be a much happier person.
 Learn to enjoy the simple things in life.
 Learn to enjoy easy and simple pleasures and activities.

-Allow yourself to fall in love with nature and to appreciate the simplicity of a simple life.
+Allow yourself to fall in love with nature and appreciate the simplicity of a simple life.
 We have all had to deal with a stripped-down life recently- I, for one, plan to embrace that and enjoy the simpler life.

 Teach and Train Yourself To Do With Less

 Try living with less.
 Easier said than done, am I right?
 There are so many luxuries in the world- so many things we can buy, and we can have.
 Teaching yourself to be satisfied with what you have and making do with less is a healthy way to live.

 Needing fewer things will make you happier in the long run.
 Try to embrace cheap hobbies, frugal activities, and lifestyles- actively work to live with fewer things and needless.

 Plan for the Future

 I think most people have been in a situation when they need money desperately.
 Life happens.
 Life is unpredictable.
 Things can get crazy.
 The secure job you thought you had can be gone in a blink of an eye.